carvel-dev/kapp/README.md

 - Works with any group of labeled resources (`kapp -a label:tier=web inspect -t`)
 - Works without server side components
 - GitOps friendly (`kapp app-group deploy -g all-apps --directory .`)

+### Join the Community and Make Carvel Better
+Carvel is better because of our contributors and maintainers.
+It is because of you that we can bring great software to the community.
+Please join us during our online community meetings ([Zoom link](http://community.klt.rip/)) every other Wednesday at 12PM ET / 9AM PT and catch up with past meetings on the [VMware YouTube Channel](https://www.youtube.com/playlist?list=PL7bmigfV0EqQ_cDNKVTIcZt-dAM-hpClS).
+Join [Google Group](https://groups.google.com/g/carvel-dev) to get updates on the project and invites to community meetings.
+You can chat with us on Kubernetes Slack in the #carvel channel and follow us on Twitter at @carvel_dev.

+Check out which organizations are using and contributing to Carvel: [Adopter's list](https://github.com/vmware-tanzu/carvel/blob/master/ADOPTERS.md)

 ## Development